wickandbergamot/wickandbergamot/docs/src/developing/clients/javascript-reference.md

 [Source Documentation](https://solana-labs.github.io/solana-web3.js/classes/Authorized.html)

-Authorized is an object used when creating an authorized account for staking within Safecoin.
+Authorized is an object used when creating an authorized account for staking within Wickandbergamot.
 You can designate a `staker` and `withdrawer` separately, allowing for a different account to withdraw other than the staker.

 You can find more usage of the `Authorized` object under [`StakeProgram`](javascript-api.md#StakeProgram)